lando/mailpit/README.md

 The test files are located in the `test` directory.
 The main test file for the Mailpit builder is `test/mailpit.spec.js`.

-We also use Leia for testing examples.
+We also use [Leia](https://github.com/lando/leia) for integration testing.
+Leia steps through the README files in the `examples` directory, executes the examples as if they were a user, and validates things are rolling as they should.
 To run these tests:

 ```bash
 npm run test:leia